“Show me the Carfax.”

 - Manufacturers, dealers and import/export companies.

-This data is then compiled into reports that indicate title transfers, odometer readings, manufacturer recalls and whether the vehicle has been reported stolen.
-In theory, it should also say whether a vehicle has been in an accident or needed significant repairs.
+The data are then compiled into reports that disclose title transfers, odometer readings, manufacturer recalls and whether the vehicle has been reported stolen.
+In theory, it also should say whether a vehicle has been in an accident or needed significant repairs.

 However, this last point is where the Carfax report may fall short.
 Carfax might not know about the time the car went into the ditch or backed into a tree.
-It won’t be aware of repairs made by someone at home or at a shop that doesn’t report to them.
+It won’t be aware of repairs made by someone at home or at a shop that doesn’t report fixes.

 We found that the reports were most likely to be incorrect for vehicles that had serious damage but for various reasons were not declared a total loss.